Modeling and forecasting exchange rate volatility in time-frequency domain: Introduction

-While most time series models are set in the time domain, we enrich the analysis by the frequency domain.
-This is enabled by the use of the wavelet transform.
-It is a logical step to take, as the stock markets are believed to be driven by heterogeneous investment horizons.
-In our work, we ask if wavelet decomposition can improve our understanding of volatility series.
-One very appealing feature of wavelets is that they can be embedded into stochastic processes, as shown by \cite{antoniou1999}.
-Thus we can conveniently use them to extend the theory of realized measures as shown by \cite{fanwang2008}, or \cite{barunik}.
+In our work, we ask if wavelet decomposition can provide better insight into the foreign exchange volatility modeling and forecasting.
+Wavelets are often successfully used as a de-noising tool \citep{haven2012noising,sun2012new}.
+One particularly appealing feature of wavelets is that they can be embedded into stochastic processes, as shown by \cite{antoniou1999}.
+Thus we can conveniently use them to extend the theory of realized measures to obtain decomposed volatility as shown by \cite{fanwang2008}, or \cite{barunik}.
 One of the common issues with the interpretation of wavelets in economic applications is that they are filter, thus they can hardly be used for forecasting in econometrics.
 Models based on wavelets are often outperformed by simple benchmark models, as shown by \cite{fernandez2008traditional}.
-Rather, they can provide a useful ``lens" into the time series.
-Our wavelet-based estimator of realized volatility uses wavelets only to decompose the daily variation of the returns using intraday information, hence this is no longer an issue.
+Rather, they can provide a useful ``lens" into the spectral properties of the time series.
+Our wavelet-based estimator of realized volatility uses wavelets only to decompose the daily variation of the returns using intraday information, hence the problem with forecasts is no longer an issue.
 As wavelets are used to measure realized volatility at different investment horizons, we can construct a forecasting model based on the wavelet decomposed volatility conveniently.

 Several attempts to use wavelets in the estimation of realized variation have emerged in the past few years. \cite{hoglunde2003} were the first to suggest a wavelet estimator of realized variance. \cite{capobianco2004}, for example, proposes to use a wavelet transform as a comparable estimator of quadratic variation. \cite{subbotin2008} uses wavelets to decompose volatility into a multi-horizon scale.
 One exception is the work of \cite{fanwang2008}, who were the first to use the wavelet-based realized variance estimator together with the methodology for estimation of jumps.
-In \cite{barunik}, we revisit and extend this work and using large monte carlo study we show that this estimator improves forecasting of the volatility substantially when compared to other estimators.
+In \cite{barunik}, we revisit and extend this work and using large Monte Carlo study we show that this estimator improves forecasting of the volatility substantially when compared to other estimators.
 Moreover, in \cite{barunik} we attempt to use the estimators to decompose stock market volatility into several investment horizons in a non-parametric way.